 The Xilinx CORE Generator System 2.1i maintains a list of valid projects.
 When the CORE Generator System is started you are provided with a list of these valid projects.
-In a shared-user environment in which multiple users access the same installation of the CORE Generator System this would include projects belonging to all users using that installation.
-You may select a project from the list in the "Getting Started" dialog window.
+In a shared-user environment in which multiple users access the same installation of the CORE Generator System this would include projects belonging to all users of that installation.
+You may select a project from the list in the Getting Started dialog window.
 Select the CORE Generator project that you want to work in and click OK.

-Within the "Getting Started" project dialog you may also place a check mark for the "Always Open Last Project" check box.
+Within the Getting Started project dialog you may also place a check mark for the "Always Open Last Project" check box.
 This will cause the CORE Generator System to bypass the "Getting Started" dialog window and always open the last project that you were working on.

-Note: To restore the launching of the "Getting Started" project dialog window, you must deselect the corresponding check box in the "Open Project" dialog window.
+Note: To restore the launching of the Getting Started project dialog window when starting up the CORE Generator System, you must select Open Project and deselect the Always Open Last Project check box in the Open Projec t dialog window.